Course Catalog

 A survey of the past, present and future of pharmacy in the context of drug discovery, including such topics as the history of pharmacy, pharmaceutical biotechnology and personalized medicine.
 The course examines the current state of global healthcare and its impact on drug discovery and the future of pharmacy.

-Prerequisites: Second year PharmD students or permission of instructor
+Prerequisites: Second and third year PharmD students only.

 Terms: Winter